sewonkimm/sewonkimm/README.md

     architecture: ["Progressive web applications", "Single page applications"],
     currentFocus: "TDD in frontend",
     attitude: "I am not an office worker but a programmer",
-    funFact: "My dream is to put all my belongings in one suitcase."
+    funFact: "I work in a office. but I am not an office worker but..."
 };
 ```